-- During FY2018 three (3) Clerk IV positions where reclassified to lead vault clerks, twelve (12) Cashier II where reclassified to vault clerk, eight (8) clerk II were reclassified as vault clerk - During FY2017, twenty (20) Detention Service Officers assigned to Sheriff Transport were transferred to Classification/Release to supervise inmates at Parkland.
-In addition, five (5) DSO positions were created. - During FY2015, five (5) Detention Service Officers were moved to the Medical Modification Unit.
+- As part of the FY2019 Budget, 54 Deputies (66), ten (1) Detention Service Supervisors (43), one (1) Captain (70), 75 Detention Service Officers (40) and one (1) Secretary were moved from Inmate Transport (3154). - During FY2018, three (3) Clerk IV positions where reclassified to lead vault clerks, twelve (12) Cashier II where reclassified to vault clerk, eight (8) clerk II were reclassified as vault clerk.
+Also, 81 Detention Service Officers (40) were moved from Inmate Transport to Classification/Release.
+One (1) Secretary position was added. - During FY2017, twenty (20) Detention Service Officers assigned to Sheriff Transport were transferred to Classification/Release to supervise inmates at Parkland.
+In addition, five (5) DSO positions were created.